ytmytm/plus4-tcbm2sd/README.md

 It's enough to quickly and easily load file-based programs though it is not as feature rich as sd2iec.

+It's fast - with patched Directory Browser (included) you can load 220 blocks within 6 seconds.

 <img src="media/01.pcb-top.png" width=640 alt="tcbm2sd PCB Top view">

 ## Features